 I’m Pat, your local queer memologist, about to graduate from University of Hamburg with a BA in English and German linguistics.
 I’ve dabbled in most creative disciplines – it’s kind of “Jack of all trades” situation, especially considering the “master of none” part.

 2. What or who inspired you to start making music?

 When I see something I like, I need to participate – and boy, do I like music.
 I was raised on my mum’s Beatles LPs and Falco CD and my father contributed Truck Stop and Hans Albers cassettes for good measure.
 (One of many questionable parenting decisions on my father’s side.)
 Serious answer: the importance of music for me is in connecting with one another, be it with the artist, the audience, your fellow musicians.
 My heart opens up just thinking of these moments when harmonizing with someone leaves you suspended in time or a song plucks the strings of your self.

 3. How long have you been playing an instrument or singing?

 I’ve been singing for as long as I can remember but only started lessons in the last couple of months.
-Apart from the obligatory recorder 101 in primary school, my first instrument was the clarinet, which I picked up in third grade, so i could join the concert band.
+Apart from the obligatory recorder 101 in primary school, my first instrument was the clarinet, which I picked up in fifth grade, so i could join the concert band.
 The summer after graduating high school I finally got my act together and taught myself how to play the guitar for accompaniment.
 My latest acquisition is a five-string banjo that I had taken out of the library last year (way to go, Northampton!) and then treated myself to one this year.